Medicated For Your Protection

-If you look at the stats AwStats has been collecting, so you can see the actual number of people who visit this site, including those who do nothing more than grab PI sheets and other documents without looking at a single ad-rich page, and spammers who attempt to register 20 (or more) accounts on the forum, almost1 all of which are banned before a single validation e-mail is sent out.
+If you look at the stats AwStats has been collecting, so you can see the actual number of people who visit this site, including those who do nothing more than grab PI sheets and other documents without looking at a single ad-rich page, and spammers who attempt to register 20 (or more) accounts on the forum, almost all of which are banned before a single validation e-mail is sent out.
 Since installing the question & answer challenge and other security measures their attempts have been reduced and they rarely manage to open an automatically-banned account.

 Here’s Alexa’s take on our traffic and how it compares with other sites:

 “Traffic rank” being where we stand among the however many active websites on the freaking Internet.
 The consensus of best guesses puts that at around half a billion (500,000,000).
-So if the number on the button is once again below 50,0002, that places us in the top 0.01% of sites as far as traffic is concerned.
-When I phrase it that way, the ~18K people a day Alexa managed to count at peak traffic last year seemed far more impressive than it was.
+So if the number on the button is once again below 50,0001, that places us in the top 0.01% of sites as far as traffic is concerned.
+When I phrase it that way, the ~18K people a day Alexa managed to count at peak traffic in 2013 seemed far more impressive than it was.
 If you check out the Alexa page for Crazymeds you can see where we rank for US sites - no idea how many of those there are - along with other traffic stats.
 Alexa is the closest thing to a standard for measuring traffic and other statistical information about websites.
-As long as you include their code and pay their monthly service fee.3 Their numbers are now lining up with Google’s.
+As long as you include their code and pay their monthly service fee.2 Their numbers are now lining up with Google’s.